fanglingsu/vimb/index.md

 ## features

-- modal like vim
-- vim oriented [keybindings][]
+- vim like usage and [keybindings][]
 - follow links via keyboard [hints][]
 - read it later [queue][] to collect URIs for later use
 - page marks
 - tagged bookmarks
 - cookie support
-- userscripts support
+- userscripts and user style sheet support
-- customer stylesheet support
 - completions for commands, url history, bookmarks, bookmark tags, variables and search queries
 - [history][] for commands, url and search queries